KhushPatibandha/kolon/docs/docs.md

 ### Builtin Functions

 Kolon has many built-in functions that you can use without needing to define them.
 You can simply call them.
-All built-in functions take more than one argument.

 #### print()